castorini/anserini/docs/regressions-beir-v1.0.0-arguana-splade-distil-cocodenser-medium.md

 The path `/path/to/beir-v1.0.0-arguana/` should point to the corpus downloaded above.

-The important indexing options to note here are `-impact -pretokenized`: the first tells Anserini not to encode BM25 doclengths into Lucene's norms (which is the default) and the second option says not to apply any additional tokenization on the uniCOIL tokens.
+The important indexing options to note here are `-impact -pretokenized`: the first tells Anserini not to encode BM25 doclengths into Lucene's norms (which is the default) and the second option says not to apply any additional tokenization on the pre-encoded tokens.
-Upon completion, we should have an index with 8,841,823 documents.
+Upon completion, we should have an index with 8,674 documents.

 For additional details, see explanation of [common indexing options](common-indexing-options.md).

 ## Retrieval

 Topics and qrels are stored in [`src/main/resources/topics-and-qrels/`](../src/main/resources/topics-and-qrels/).
-The regression experiments here evaluate on the 6980 dev set questions; see [this page](experiments-msmarco-passage.md) for more details.
+The regression experiments here evaluate on the test set questions.

 After indexing has completed, you should be able to perform retrieval as follows: